Uruscript/Uruscript/README.md

     }
     e-mail: "uruscript@gmail.com"
 }

 ~~~
-a litle history about me...
+A litle history about me...
 ~~~

 <!--